ht-eml/pothole-detection/README.md

 Locations are then saved on a server developed on ruby on rails having the visual map containing the marked locations of potholes that can be viewed by admin.

 This repository contains the final apk file along with the android application code and machine learning model files.
-# our Dataset is not available publicly.
+# Our Dataset is not available publicly.